MalteMagnussen/Fullstack-JavaScript/README.md

 >    * JavaScript is natively single-threaded, but with the event-loop (https://youtu.be/8aGhZQkoFbQ) we can avoid most of the blocking issues tied to this.

 -   Explain generally about node.js, when it “makes sense” and npm, and how it “fits” into the node echo system.
+> I'm assuming this was meant to be "eco-system"?
+> Node helps manage packages, so that if you have many people working on the same project, everyone is using the same packages and on the same versions.
+> It manages this in the package.json file.
+> Node Package Manager (npm) also makes it easy to install and uninstall new packages in different scopes (project or global or developer only).
+> Node can also run JavaScript via a shell, without needing to run it in the browser and then checking the developer tools there, which would be cumbersome after a while.
+Then its easier to just run the file via Node.

 -   Explain about the Event Loop in JavaScript, including terms like: blocking, non-blocking, event loop, callback que and "other" API's.
 Make sure to include why this is relevant for us as developers.